The Bitcoin Blockchain has over a decade long proven history as secure and sovereign

 – Satoshi Nakamoto

-The Bitcoin SV is the most Secure, Scalable, Stable and Cost Efficient public blockchain available.
+The Bitcoin SV is the most Scalable, Secure, Stable and Cost/Energy-efficient public blockchain available.

 - Bitcoin SV offers very high transaction throughput by massive on-chain scaling.
 On February 4th 2020 the Genesis upgrade was implemented, meaning that the blocksize limit was removed and the protocol was reset back to the original version from 2008.
 In may 2020 a world record block size of 369 MB, containing 1.3 million transactions was processed by TAAL.
 This corresponds to about 2 600 transaction per second.